Xaunther/Moore_Upgrade/PV_fix/README.md

 ## LHCb stack flavour

-Then there is the stack version to be used in the stack, where the .h and .cpp have been merged into a single file.
-Simply copy TupleToolGeometry.cpp into Analysis/Phys/DecayTreeTuple/src folder
+In this case, simply copy TupleToolGeometry.cpp into Analysis/Phys/DecayTreeTuple/src folder in your stack.